Facebook’s DEC AI identified hundreds of millions of fake accounts over 2 years

 Facebook is broadly moving toward an AI training technique called self-supervised learning, in which unlabeled data is used in conjunction with small amounts of labeled data to produce an improvement in learning accuracy.
 In one experiment, its researchers were able to train a language understanding model that made more precise predictions with just 80 hours of data compared with 12,000 hours of manually labeled data.

-At Facebook’s F8 developer conference earlier this year, Facebook’s director of AI Manohar Paluri said that AI models like it are being used to protect the integrity of elections in India, a country where people speak 22 different languages and write in 13 different scripts.
+At Facebook’s F8 developer conference earlier this year, Facebook director of AI Manohar Paluri said that AI models like it are being used to protect the integrity of elections in India, a country where people speak 22 different languages and write in 13 different scripts.
 “This technique of self-supervision is working across multiple modalities, text, language, computer vision video, and speech,” he said.
 “It’s a several orders of magnitude reduction in work.”